Sasaki Tōichi: Second Sino-Japanese War (1937–1941)

 Sasaki's 30th Brigade was deployed to participate in the Second Sino-Japanese War in November 1937.
 As the brigade was loaded onto ships at Dairen in the Kwantung Leased Territory, even Sasaki was not informed of their intended destination.
 Only once onboard was he allowed to open a sealed packet of documents revealing that he would be headed to the Shanghai area.
 His brigade landed north of Shanghai at Baimaokou during the night/morning of 13–14 November, initially with the objective of encircling Chinese troops in Shanghai during the ongoing battle there.
 Their mission was quickly shifted, however, into a march westward on the Chinese capital, Nanjing.
 Having approached Nanjing via the northern foot of the Purple Mountain, Sasaki arrived in the city on 13 December, and began an assault on its northern gate as part of the Battle of Nanjing.
 In a diary entry written that day, Sasaki described his unit's participation in the slaughter of prisoners of war and civilians during the Nanjing massacre:

+The number of abandoned enemy bodies in our area today was ten thousand plus thousands more.
+If we include those [Chinese] whose escape rafts or boats on the Yangtze were sunk by fire from our armoured cars, plus POWs killed by our units, our detachment alone must have taken care of over 20,000.
+We finished the mop-up and secured our rear at about 2:00 pm.
+While regrouping, we advanced to Heping Gate.
+Later, the enemy surrendered in the thousands.
+Frenzied troops-- rebuffing efforts by superiors to restrain them-- finished off these POWs one after another.
+Even if they aren't soldiers [e.g., medics or priests], men would yell, "Kill the whole damn lot!" after recalling the past ten days of bloody fighting in which so many buddies had shed so much blood.

 The following day, Sasaki wrote that he was in "complete control" of two regiments in charge of "mopping up" in the city, and that his troops "relentlessly killed at once" any remnants of the defeated Chinese troops that "resisted or refused to comply".
 He noted that the moat of the Taiping Gate was "filled with dead bodies", and that the commercial district of Xiaguan had been "burned to ashes".
 On 26 December, Sasaki indicated that he was appointed chairman of the "Pacification Committee", and charged with eliminating Chinese troops in Nanjing that had hidden among ordinary citizens.
 Observing the destruction his forces had wrought upon the city he once lived in, Sasaki wrote: